 We had to leave and go to a hotel.
 He finished his 3 weeks at my place and my manager said he never complained to her.

 Apparently the Spanish man in question cancelled his membership on the home exchange website shortly after this swap.
-Renae is still working with the representative from HomeExchange.com to try get compensated for her hotel costs.
+Last I heard, this woman was working with a representative from HomeExchange.com to try get compensated for her hotel costs.

 The worst exchange we had was a non simultaneous exchange – with them staying at our house first.
 They were caught by the neighbour leaving two days before the expected date.
 When she went in (after they had driven off) she was shocked.
 The place was an absolute tip.
 Every piece of the dinner service used and some broken.
 We had a 12 piece dinner service and there were only two of them.
 When they had filled the dishwasher they just left them piling in the sink – a large double Belfast sink piled high.
 The bathrooms were filthy and they’d used the bath as a rubbish dump.
 It took two days professional cleaning to get the place back in order – and ££ to replace the broken items.

-Altecocker also has some stories of bad home exchanges among her 61(!) home swaps.
+Altecocker also has some stories of bad home exchanges among her many home swaps.

-As you can gather from this website, I’m a big fan of home exchange.
-But it’s inevitable that some experiences are going to be bad.
+It’s inevitable that some home swap experiences are going to be bad.
 Humans haven’t (yet) worked out how to be good to each other all the time.
-And so sometimes someone with nefarious intent will get into a home exchange network and take advantage of other people’s good intentions.
-And sometimes we will fail to communicate and end up with vastly different expectations, inevitably ending up with someone being disappointed.
+And so sometimes someone with nefarious intent will get into a home exchange network and take advantage of other people.
+And sometimes we will fail to communicate, and with vastly different expectations, inevitably ending up with someone being disappointed.

 If you are considering doing a home exchange, or even if you’re an experienced swapper, there are some potential problems to be aware of.
 Below I’ll describe the issues and then suggest some ways you can minimize the risks.

-Sometimes this will be a difference in expectations.
-Some of us have high standards of cleanliness and others might not.
+Some of us have high standards of cleanliness, and others are perhaps comfortable living with a bit of dust and grime.
 My parents shared a story with me about friends in another country who invited them to visit.
-These friends offered my parents the use of a vacation home for a few relaxing days alone followed by a visit in their primary home.
+These friends offered the use of a vacation home for a few relaxing days alone followed by a visit in their primary home.
 It sounded like an ideal situation with free lodging, some time alone and some time visiting old friends.
 The vacation home turned out to be a disgusting nightmare of mold and dirt.
 This was actually a difference in expectations, as they found when visiting these same friends in their primary home.

 Stuff in the house doesn’t work

-These problems don’t compare to Renae’s story of the hot water and heater not working and total lack of furniture, dishes and appliances that I quoted above.
-The wifi and the TV are just problems of different expectations.
+These problems don’t compare to the story of the hot water and heater not working and total lack of furniture, dishes and appliances.
+The WiFi and the TV are just problems of different expectations.
 The heat and hot water seem more like deliberate misinformation.